Network Detection & Response (NDR)

 Protect your business with hybrid network detection, response and security compliance.

-Network Detection and Response (NDR) is a technology solution which uses artificial intelligence, machine learning and behavioural analytics to monitor network traffics.
-This provides a baseline of activity which can be used to track any malicious or anomalous activity and identify potential threats.
+NDR tools use artificial intelligence, machine learning and behavioural analytics to provide a baseline of activity which can be used to track any malicious or anomalous activity and identify potential threats.
 This continuous analysis evolves with the network, ensuring that it is always up to date.

 What does Network Detection & Response (NDR) do?